IT8 - Income Tax Exemption & Marginal Relief for 2011

 You can apply directly to your Financial Institution to have the interest paid without deduction of DIRT where you satisfy the following conditions,

-year, or are permanently incapacitated by physical or mental
+are permanently incapacitated by physical or mental infirmity from maintaining

 - Your, your spouse's or civil partner's total income for the year will be below the relevant annual exemption limit.